 The HyperX Cloud Stinger S is a wired-only gaming headset.
 Unlike the HyperX Cloud Stinger, these headphones come with a USB dongle and a virtual 7.1 surround sound feature available on its NGENUITY companion software.
-Their flippable boom microphone makes your voice sound clear and full-bodied, and your teammates can understand you even if you're gaming in a noisy environment.
-They have a neutral sound profile that packs extra boom and punch in the bass range, but their audio delivery isn't very consistent.
+Their flippable boom microphone also makes your voice sound clear and full-bodied and they have a neutral sound profile that packs extra boom and punch in the bass range.
+However, their audio delivery isn't very consistent.
 They aren't very versatile or portable, and they have poor noise isolation performance.
 That said, if you're looking for a more affordable pair of gaming headphones to use at home and don't want a lot of customization features, they're a solid choice.

 The HyperX Cloud Stinger S are decent for neutral sound.
 Their sound profile is quite neutral and well-balanced but packs an extra punch and boom in the bass range, making them suitable for a wide range of music genres.
 However, their audio delivery isn't consistent, so their sound can differ depending on their fit, seal, and positioning on your head.
 They also don't offer any sound customization features like a dedicated EQ.